texfaq/texfaq.github.io/FAQ-spinmacro.md

 -  placing a `%` character at the end of a line
     (as in the 1st, 3rd and 5th lines),
--  ending a line 'naturally' with a control sequence, as in line 2, and
+-  ending a line ''naturally'' with a control sequence, as in line 2, and
--  ending a line with an 'artificial' control sequence, as in line 4; the control sequence in this case (`\relax`) is a no-op in many circumstances (as here), but this usage is deprecated&nbsp;&mdash; a `%` character would have been better.
+-  ending a line with an ''artificial'' control sequence, as in line 4; the control sequence in this case (`\relax`) is a no-op in many circumstances (as here), but this usage is deprecated&nbsp;&mdash; a `%` character would have been better.